 Malami argued that he is “statutorily empowered to improve the professionalism of legal practice in Nigeria,” adding that “The Plaintiff is bringing this action based on mere speculation and hearsay as he (NBA) is not a member of the General Council of the Bar.”

 In the written address in opposition to the plaintiff’s originating summons, Malami argued that “The plaintiff commences this suit without averting his mind to the fact that he is not a member of the General Council of the Bar and as such cannot challenge what they deliberate on in their meetings and whatsoever he said amounts to hearsay and the Plaintiff has no Locus to institute this action.”

 The matter, INCORPORATED TRUSTEES OF THE NBA VS ATTORNEY GENERAL OF THE FEDERATION has also been assigned Suit Number FHC/ABJ/CS/77/2022 and slated for March 24 by Justice Donatus Okorowo of the Federal High Court, Abuja.

 To join our Telegram platform, please click here

-Copyright 2020 CITY LAWYER.
+Copyright 2022 CITY LAWYER.
 Please send emails to email@example.com.
 Join us on Facebook at https://web.facebook.com/City-Lawyer-Magazine-434937936684320 and on TWITTER at https://twitter.com/CityLawyerMag.
+To ADVERTISE in CITY LAWYER, please email firstname.lastname@example.org or call 08138380083.
 All materials available on this Website are protected by copyright, trade mark and other proprietary and intellectual property laws.
 You may not use any of our intellectual property rights without our express written consent or attribution to www.citylawyermag.com.
 However, you are permitted to print or save to your individual PC, tablet or storage extracts from this Website for your own personal non-commercial use.